 Privately held rate-of-return ETCs that receive loans from the Rural Utilities Service (RUS) must file electronic copies of their annual RUS reports (Operating Report for Telecommunications Borrowers).

-All privately held rate-of-return ETCs that are not recipients of loans from the RUS and whose financial statements are audited in the ordinary course of business must provide either: (1) a copy of their audited financial statement; or (2) a financial report in a format comparable to RUS Operating Report for Telecommunications Borrowers, accompanied by a copy of a management letter issued by the independent certified public accountant that performed the company’s financial audit.
+All privately held rate-of-return ETCs that are not recipients of loans from the RUS and whose financial statements are audited in the ordinary course of business must provide either: (1) a copy of their audited financial statement; or (2) a financial report in a format comparable to RUS Operating Report for Telecommunications Borrowers, accompanied by a copy of a management letter and audit opinion issued by the independent certified public accountant that performed the company’s financial audit.

 All other privately held rate-of-return ETCs must provide either: (1) a copy of their financial statement which has been subject to review by an independent certified public accountant; or (2) a financial report in a format comparable to RUS Operating Report for Telecommunications Borrowers, with the underlying information subjected to a review by an independent certified public accountant and accompanied by an officer certification that: (a) the carrier was not audited in the ordinary course of business for the preceding fiscal year; and (b) that the reported data are accurate.